Mihai Eminescu: National poet

 Eminescu was soon proclaimed Romania's national poet, not because he wrote in an age of national revival, but rather because he was received as an author of paramount significance by Romanians in all provinces.
 Even today, he is considered the national poet of Romania, Moldova, and of the Romanians who live in Bukovina (Bucovina).

+During a meeting with Soviet leader Leonid Brezhnev in 1976, Romanian leader Nicolae Ceaușescu claimed that Eminescu was proof that a Moldovan nation nor language does not exist, as Eminescu supported the unification of Muntenia and Moldova, always considered himself Romanian, was the founder of Romanian poetry and did very much for the development of Romanian language and literature, yet Moldavians attempt to claim him as a Moldavian.

 Iconography

 Eminescu is omnipresent in today's Romania.
 His statues are everywhere; his face was on the 1000-lei banknotes issued in 1991, 1992, and 1998, and is on the 500-lei banknote issued in 2005 as the highest-denominated Romanian banknote (see Romanian leu); Eminescu's Linden Tree is one of the country's most famous natural landmarks, while many schools and other institutions are named after him.
 The anniversaries of his birth and death are celebrated each year in many Romanian cities, and they became national celebrations in 1989 (the centennial of his death) and 2000 (150 years after his birth, proclaimed Eminescu's Year in Romania).

 Several young Romanian writers provoked a huge scandal when they wrote about their demystified idea of Eminescu and went so far as to reject the "official" interpretation of his work.